 Citi Diamond Preferred Card

-- The Citi Diamond Preferred offers a 0% introductory period of 18 months (then 13.74% to 23.74% variable) on both purchases and balance transfers.
+- The Citi Diamond Preferred offers a 0% introductory period of 21 months on balance transfers and 12 months on purchases (then 13.74% to 23.74% variable)

 - If you want to make a balance transfer, you’ll pay a fee of $5 or 3% (whichever is greater).
 You’ll need to do the balance transfer within four months to get the intro rate.